grafana/k6-cloud-openapi-client-go/k6/docs/LoadTestsAPI.md

 )

 func main() {
-	xStackId := "xStackId_example" // string | Numeric ID of the Grafana stack representing the request scope. - If the API is called with a *Personal API token*, the user must be a member of the specified stack. - If the API is called with a *Grafana Stack API token*, the value must be the ID of the corresponding stack. id := int32(56) // int32 | Id of the load test.
+	xStackId := int32(56) // int32 | Numeric ID of the Grafana stack representing the request scope. - If the API is called with a *Personal API token*, the user must be a member of the specified stack. - If the API is called with a *Grafana Stack API token*, the value must be the ID of the corresponding stack. id := int32(56) // int32 | ID of the load test.

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)